Sunday, 23 February 2025

 PayMaya is an e-wallet launched in 2015 that enables people to send remittances, receive money, make online payments, and pay bills.
 The platform also provides government units with disbursement services and digital payments.

 “In line with the country’s goals, we have made significant strides in spurring cashless adoption in a largely unbanked population,” stated Orlando Vea, the CEO, and founder of Voyager.
-He added that, “this boosts PayMaya’s ability to reach more Filipinos, especially as access to digital financial services becomes even more important.”
+He added that, “this funding boosts PayMaya’s ability to reach more Filipinos, especially as access to digital financial services becomes even more important.”

 PayMaya’s competitor in the Philippines, GCash, is offered by PLDT rival, Globe Telecom.
 Both platforms are part of a proxy war between Alibaba and Tencent, with Alibaba backing GCash through Mynt, its parent, in 2017.